Symphony No. 1 (Balakirev)

-The Symphony No. 1 in C major by Mily Balakirev was commenced as early as 1864, but was not completed until 1898.
+The Symphony No. 1 in C major by Mily Balakirev was commenced as early as 1864, but it was not completed until 1898.
 It is scored for three flutes (the third doubling piccolo), oboe, English horn, three clarinets (switching between B flat and A instruments), two bassoons, four horns, two trumpets, three trombones, tuba, timpani, triangle, cymbals, snare drum, bass drum, two harps, first and second violins, violas, cellos and double basses.

 Revision

 Balakirev revised the symphony but the publisher Zimmerman does not mark the printing of the second version as different, and scores and parts of the two versions were sometimes mixed up.
 One way to tell them apart is that the first version has rehearsal figures going up to 15, 10, 7, and 16 but in the second version they go to 26, 14, 14, 26.
 The more obvious textual changes occur in the third movement.

 Description

 The piece is in four movements: